NuGet/NuGetDocs/NuGet.Docs/Create/Creating-and-Publishing-a-Package.md

 NuGetPSVariables displays the log files and uninstalls itself.

 <a name="#importtargets"></a>
-## Import MSBuild targets and props files into project (Requires NuGet 2.5 or above)
+## Import MSBuild targets and props files into project

+Requires [NuGet 2.5] (/Release-Notes/NuGet-2.5) or above

 A new convention has been added to the structure of NuGet packages.
 As a peer to \lib, \content, and \tools, you can now include a '\build' folder in your package.
 Under this folder, you can place two files with fixed names, **{packageid}.targets** or **{packageid}.props**.